iVantage/angular-ivh-treeview/README.md

 ##### Inline Templates

 Want different node templates for different trees?
 This can be accomplished using inline templates.
-These can be specified in one of three ways:
+Inline templates can be specified in any of three ways:

 With the `ivh-treeview-node-tpl` attribute: